kanors-emr/Veda2.0-Installation/README.rst

 Veda2.0 is a data handling system for The Integrated MARKAL-EFOM System (TIMES) - a bottom-up optimization model for energy-environment systems.

+It is a Windows application (C#.NET/PostgreSQL).
+We don't have many users on Mac, but it can work under Windows emulators.

 Links
 #####
 .. raw:: html